Eugenio Henke

 Eugenio Henke (1909-1990) was an admiral of the Italian Armed forces who served as the director of the Defense Information Service (SID) from July 1966 to October 1970.
-He became the Chief of Defense Staff from August 1972 to January 1975; he was the first sea soldier to hold the position in Italy.
+He became the Chief of Defense Staff from August 1972 to January 1975; he was the first naval officer to hold the position in Italy.

-Eugenio Henke, an admiral of the Italian Royal Navy, was born 15 November 1909 in Genoa, Italy; he enrolled in the Royal Naval Academy Livorno in ordinary courses and graduate in 1931.
+Eugenio Henke, an admiral of the Italian Royal Navy, was born 15 November 1909 in Genoa, Italy; he enrolled in the Royal Naval Academy Livorno in ordinary courses and graduated in 1931.
 He became lieutenant during the outbreak of Second World War and was the deputy in command of the Vincenzo Gioberti destroyer until 1941.
-Eugenio Henke had participated in over 40 war and mission, 16 convoys escort missions, in inclusion was the battle of Capo Matapan, the Punta Stilo and the Capo Teulada.
+Eugenio Henke had participated in over 40 wars and missions, 16 convoys escort missions, in inclusion was the battle of Capo Matapan, the Punta Stilo and the Capo Teulada.

 Commands and ranks

-He was the command of Escort Torpedo boat Orsa during his promotion to lieutenant captain, was in March 1942, at La Spezia he was in command of VAS 235, was in 1943.
+He was the commander of Escort Torpedo boat Orsa during his promotion to lieutenant captain, in March 1942, at La Spezia he was in command of VAS 235, in 1943.